indirectjump/tc-spec-generator/snips/dev_general__project_background.md

 ## Project Background
-_(Never more than 3 bullet points.
-The goal of the background is to cover what the final deliverable will be to the client and how the project will be used in production)_
+_Note: Never more than 3 bullet points.
+The goal of the background is to cover what the final deliverable will be to the client and how the project will be used in production._

 - **&lt;How will the finished project be used in production?>**  _Will be used by the client to track customer issue reports.
 The application will be used by employees of the client to recommend new products to customers.  _
 - **&lt;Beyond what’s covered in Challenge Objectives, how will this challenge tie into the project?>**   _For instance, if you are running a challenge to build a backend service, describe what will consume the backend service.
 Is it mobile apps?
 A separate web service?
 The goal is to give context to the challenge so that competitors can see the “big picture” a bit._